 Dentistry offers more than one way to restore decayed or broken teeth to their full function and aesthetic appearance.
 One of the easiest and most affordable is with direct bonding.
 It uses a resin that is shaded to match the natural color of your teeth to cover defects such as minor spacing irregularities, discolorations, and chips.
-At Celebration Family Dental, we can perform your bonding procedure with such precision and skill that it is nearly impossible to identify a bonded tooth from its natural neighbors.
+At Celebration Family Dental of Carrollton, we can perform your bonding procedure with such precision and skill that it is nearly impossible to identify a bonded tooth from its natural neighbors.

 How Direct Bonding Works